Ordering Pintxos In San Sebastian

 Now, I have already made two faux pas, calling these delectable morsels both a ‘sandwich’ and ‘tapas’.
-So before I continue on this riveting story let me provide a brief overview of the what this finger food actually is:
+So below is a guide on what pintxos truly are:

 - Pintxos are a Basque version of the tapas/tapa found in other regions of Spain

 - Pintxos, which means to pierce

 - The bread is pierced with a toothpick to keep the layers of goodness together – cheese, charcuterie, vegetables et cetera.
 Some cocktail sticks hold their own items such as olives, anchovies, and peppers